dRoycon/HS_SoftwareEngineeringProject/screens/README.md

     GameplayScreen --> PauseScreen
     PauseScreen --> GameplayScreen

-    state  "SettingScreen can only rerurn to the previous screen"
+    state  "SettingScreen can only rerurn to the previous screen" as s1

     PauseScreen --> StartingScreen
     PauseScreen --> SettingScreen